eliac7/image-similarity-siamese/README.md

 ## What is this for?
 My thesis was to implement a Siamese Neural Network using the VGG19 model, pre-trained on ImageNet to calculate the match of a query image through a dataset of images.
 To find the similarity, I used a contrastive loss function and a Euclidean distance.
 On this repo, you will find my implementation on a web app for this purpose.

-<strong>The main language of the web app is in Greek. :greece:	 </strong>
+<strong>The main language of the app is in Greek. :greece:	 </strong>

 ## Features